Implement Interfaces in a Project

 Task 6: Test the implemented interfaces

-Finally, you will test the implemented interfaces and their respective classes to ensure they function correctly.
+Next, you will test the implemented interfaces and their respective classes to ensure they function correctly.
+This section of code demonstrates how to test interface implementations in a C# application.

-1. Ensure that the Program.cs file contains the code to create instances of Student and Teacher and calls their DisplayInfo methods.
+1. Ensure that the Program.cs file contains the code to create instances of Student and Teacher and calls their DisplayInfo methods and all files are saved.

 dotnet run